avisra/AppGatewayHostRewrite/README.md

 This extension limits itself to the App Service it is being installed through.
 It starts by unlocking the Host and X-Original-Host headers so they can be rewritten using rewrite rules.
 And then once the request reaches the app service, it restores the original Host header (via the X-Original-Host) so the application can remain intact.

 # Notes
 Version 0.0.1 and 0.0.2 only included the piece to unlock these two headers.
-Version 0.0.3 includes the rewrite rules piece as well to delivery a full solution.
+Version 0.0.3 includes the rewrite rules piece as well to deliver a full solution.